Vinnyle/5SRC1_TERRAFORM/README.md

 ## Usage

-Add you ssh key to .ssh folder then add your region, your AWS Access Key & Secret Key and session token into the variable.tf file
+Add you public key to .ssh folder then add your region, your AWS Access Key & Secret Key and session token into the variable.tf file

 module "aws-s3-ec2-nsg-ssh" {
     source          = "./modules/aws-s3-ec2-nsg-ssh"